Basic Rules

 Anyone who looks at you while performing a check of any kind gains 1 auto failure.

 Your legs do not function or are not strong enough to support your weight.
+You require other methods of locomotion such as a wheelchair or scooter, to get around.

 You cannot see.
-You fail any visual check.Β
+You fail any visual check.

 If you use cybenetic implants involving vision they do not function.